computproteomics/OmicsQ/README.md

 If you use OmicsQ in your research, please cite our work:

-Xuan-Tung Trinh et al. OmicsQ: A Toolkit for Quantitative Analysis of Omics Data.
-In preparation.
+Xuan-Tung Trinh et al. OmicsQ: A Toolkit for Quantitative Analysis of Omics Data. [preprint](https://arxiv.org/abs/2504.19813)

 ## Contributing